nafergo/axsz_toolz/webmizer/README.md

 Just extract the zip file and edit the sh files.
 Everything you need is inside :)

 ### What about bugs and ideas?
-If you have any bugs to report or ideas, please use our contact form.
+If you have any bugs to report or ideas, please create a new issue.